 Often, mental, physical and verbal abuse become an integral part of difficult domestic situations.
 If you have been threatened or assaulted, Call 911 or contact your local police department.
 Police can help you with the abuse and may file charges against your partner and/or encourage you to for a Protection from Abuse Order.

 If you, or a loved one, need to seek Protection From Abuse by the Court, or if you are the Defendant in these legal actions, the attorneys at Miller Lyden P.C. can help.

 You can file for protection if the person who has committed the abuse is:

-- related to you by blood or marriage.
+- Parties related by Blood or Marriage.

-Abuse has a special legal meaning under the law.
 The attorneys at Miller Lyden P.C. can assist you in advising you of your rights and in preparing a petition seeking an order of protection.